mozilla-services/cliquet/docs/resource.rst

 POST /articles
 ==============

-**Requires an FxA OAuth authentication**
+**Requires authentication**

-Used to create an article on the server.
-The POST body is a JSON mapping containing:
+Used to create a record on the server.
+The POST body is a JSON mapping containing the values of the resource schema fields.

 - ``url``
 - ``title``
 - ``added_by``

-:note:
-    Since the device which added the article can differ from the current device (e.g. while importing), the device name is not provided through a request header.

 The POST response body is the newly created record, if all posted values are valid.
-Additional optional attributes can also be specified:

 If the request header ``If-Unmodified-Since`` is provided, and if the record has changed meanwhile, a ``412 Precondition failed`` error is returned.